 Soho’s record shops were magical places for me and for so many others.
 Like the song says: some are gone, and some remain.
 This post (originally written in April 2015*) takes a saunter through Soho’s record shops and ponders how places change and evolve.
 Some forever not for better?**

 Can the heart and soul of a place survive its evolution and renewal?
 Is the evolution and renewal of a place always for the good?
 What will Soho be like in 10 years’ time… will any of the old spirit of Soho live on in the gleaming, brand-centric 2020s?

-I’m going to write at length here about Soho’s Berwick Street, and its record shops.
+I’m going to write here about Soho’s Berwick Street, and its record shops.
 It’s no great shock that a street with a way-above-average number of record shops would be unlikely to survive unscathed in the 21st Century.
-But its passing is still a shame.
+But the passing of the era of Berwick Street as “Record Road” is still a shame.
 And what comes next could remove all hint of its past.

 When the non-stop erotic caberet stops